Donvine254/Tech-Tales-Client/README.md

 # or
 pnpm dev
 ```
 Open http://localhost:3000 with your browser to see the result.
+Alternatively you can use the deployed site, but ensure the backend is running.

 This project uses next.js static site generation meaning most components are server-side rendered.